Kansas LLC Operating Agreement

 FAQs

-There is no Kansas law requiring an LLC to adopt an operating agreement.
-However, without an operating agreement, your LLC will be governed by the Kansas Revised Limited Liability Company Act.
-You’ll also need an operating agreement to open a bank account and, in the case of a lawsuit, defend your limited liability status.
+There is no Kansas law requiring an LLC to adopt an operating agreement, but without one, the Kansas Revised Limited Liability Company Act will govern your company.
+You’ll also need an operating agreement to open a bank account and defend your limited liability status during legal action.

 No, the operating agreement is an internal document that doesn’t need to be filed with the Kansas Secretary of State.
 You should keep your operating agreement on file at your place of business.

-Absolutely!
+Yes.
 While it might seem odd to sign a contract with yourself, an operating agreement is still important for a single-member LLC.
-The most important reason being that if your LLC is ever sued, having a written operating agreement helps show that your LLC is a separate legal entity with limited liability status.
+The most important reason being that if your LLC is ever sued, a written operating agreement helps show that your LLC is a distinct legal entity with limited liability status.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.